-- 1. The initial Mayday call shall immediately be followed by the location and the nature of the problem of the effected personnel, if possible. - 2.
-On hearing a Mayday call all personnel shall maintain radio silence; the IC only shall use radio communications until further notice. - 3.
-The IC shall prepare to send a RIT to the location of the Mayday. - 4.
+- 1. MAYDAY will be the radio signal used for any distressed firefighter needing assistance for any sudden life-threatening occurrence that may injure, trap, disorient or distress any firefighter, no other term shall be substituted. - 2.
+When a firefighter identifies that they, or a member of their team, is lost, trapped, missing, disoriented, or injured and in need of immediate assistance, they shall (if possible) transmit a verbal message on the operational talk group to Command and state, MAYDAY, MAYDAY, MAYDAY. - 3.
+Firefighters in distress shall try to provide accurate information about location and details of the MAYDAY situation. - 4.
+Firefighters in distress shall attempt to get out of the building by whatever means possible. - 5.
+Firefighters in distress shall activate their PASS device and utilize any resource present to assist in identifying their location if possible. - 6.
+On hearing a MAYDAY call all personnel shall maintain radio silence; only the IC shall use radio communications until further notice. - 7.
+The IC shall prepare to send RIT or the On Deck crew to the location of the MAYDAY - 8.
+The IC shall appoint an Officer to command the MAYDAY sector. - 9.
+The IC shall order all fire suppression activities to another talk group. - 10.
 Unless personal safety is threatened, personnel shall not abandon their work assignments unless ordered to by the IC.
-The rescue has precedence but certain suppression and related activities may be necessary in order to accomplish the rescue. - 5.
-A PAR shall be conducted as soon as possible after a Mayday call to account for all personnel on scene. - 6.
-The IC shall order all other personnel to switch to another frequency to continue the operation. - 7.
-The IC will advise when general radio traffic may resume.
+The rescue has precedence, but certain suppression and related activities may be necessary in order to accomplish the rescue. - 11.
+A PAR shall be conducted by each sector IC as soon as possible after a MAYDAY call to account for all personnel in their sector, report missing personnel only to command. - 12.
+The IC shall notify all personnel involved when the MAYDAY has been resolved. - 13.
+The IC shall advise when general radio traffic may resume.

-312 RAPID INTERVENTION TEAM (RIT)
+312 RAPID INTERVENTION TEAM (RIT) ON DECK TEAM

-- 1. A Rapid Intervention Team shall be available at the following incidents; - Structure fires - Hazmat incidents - Any situation deemed necessary by the IC - 2.
-The RIT shall consist of at least five fire fighters, with a high level of training, in full turn out gear and SCBA. - 3.
-All members of the RIT should wear green helmets. - 4.
-The RIT shall not be tasked with any other duties. - 5.
-The RIT shall carry appropriate equipment and tools when entering the hot zone. - 6.
-The RIT shall have a radios tuned to the frequency being used on the fire ground.
+- 1. A RIT or On Deck Team shall be available at the following incidents;

+- Structure fires

+- Hazmat incidents

+- Any situation deemed necessary by the IC

+- 2. The team shall consist of at least four fire fighters, with a high level of training, in full turn out gear and SCBA.

+- 3. The team shall not be tasked with any other duties. - 4.
+The team shall carry appropriate equipment and tools when entering the hot zone. - 5.
+The team shall have a radios tuned to the frequency being used on the fire ground. - 6.
+The team shall be prepared to react to any unplanned incidents.